Cool tropics paradox: Hints of warmth - terrestrial proxies

 Data from terrestrial proxies suggested that the equator may have reached 30 °C - however, this figure is based upon extrapolation of data found outside the tropics.
-This would imply that the foramaniferal proxies were wrong - the tests may perhaps have been overprinted by diagenesis.
+This would imply that the foraminiferal proxies were wrong - the tests may perhaps have been overprinted by diagenesis.
 Researchers turned to shallow marine molluscs as it is easy to determine whether their shells had been altered by diagenesis.

 Detecting diagenesis in molluscs

 Many mollusc shells are constructed from aragonite, a mineral that is quickly replaced by calcite by diagenetic alteration.
 Also, near-shore molluscs preserve seasonal variability in their shells, a feature that would be lost in the presence of a diagenetic signal.
 This removes ambiguity about whether or not a shell has been affected by post-deposition processes.